Optimal tests of the composite null hypothesis arising in mediation analysis

 \spacingset{1.5}

-\section{Introduction}
+\section{INTRODUCTION}

-Mediation analysis is a widely popular discipline that seeks to study the mechanism by which an exposure affects an outcome by learning about intermediate events that transmit part or all of this effect.
+Mediation analysis is a widely popular discipline that seeks to understand the mechanism by which an exposure affects an outcome by learning about intermediate events that transmit part or all of its effect.
 For instance, if one is interested in the effect of an exposure $A$ on an outcome $Y$, one might posit that at least in part, $A$ affects $Y$ by first affecting some intermediate event $M$, which in turn affects $Y$.
-The effect along such a causal pathway is known as an indirect effect.
-Mediation analysis has a long history dating back to the 1920s with the path analysis work of Sewall Wright \citep{wright1921correlation}, and has been applied across a vast array of fields, including economics, epidemiology, medicine, nursing, psychology, sociology, and many others.
-In fact, one foundational article \citep{baron1986moderator} currently has well over 100,000 citations.
-In more recent decades, \cite{robins1992identifiability} and \cite{pearl2001direct} have grounded definitions of mediated effects in the causally-explicit language of counterfactuals, which has lead to an explosion of mediation research in the field of causal inference (see \cite{vanderweele2015explanation} for an overview).
-However, despite this long history and broad application, with a recent exception from contemporary work \citep{van2020almost}, existing hypothesis tests of a single mediated effect have been either overly conservative and underpowered in a certain region of the alternative hypothesis space, or do not preserve type 1 error uniformly over the null hypothesis space.
+Despite its long history and broad application, with an exception from recent work \citep{van2024nearly}, existing hypothesis tests of a single mediated effect are overly conservative and underpowered in a certain region of the alternative hypothesis space.